austinthecoder/pinger/README.md

 * Make sure all 3 apps have the same DATABASE_URL environment variable
 * Make sure the web app runs the web process only, the worker app runs the worker process only and the scheduler app runs the scheduler process only

-If you're having troubles or find a bug with these instruction, please add a github issue.
+If you're having troubles or find a bug with these instructions, please add a github issue.

 ## Technologies